ZhouLinli/ZhouLinli.github.io/_pages/about.md

 - **Data Management and Visualization**: Cultivating a culture of data quality assurance by implementing best practices for ensuring data cleanliness, enhancing efficiency and consistency through coding in SQL, R, and Python, and presenting data through compelling visualizations.

-- **Benchmarking with National Datasets**: Identifying peer institutions and comparing institutional effectiveness metrics using national databases such as NCES national sample surveys and IPEDS datasets.
+- **Benchmarking with National Datasets**: Identifying peer institutions and comparing institutional effectiveness metrics using national database such as National Center for Education Statistics (NCES) national sample surveys and IPEDS datasets.

 ### Please visit a repository of Linli's [Data Projects](https://github.com/ZhouLinli/RCodes4DataAnalystics) for more information.